MasamiYamate/YMTInAppPurchase/README.md

 ## Installation
-Just add YMTVersionAlert.framework foloder to your project
+Just add YMTInAppPurchaseFramework.framework foloder to your project
 or use CocoaPods with Podfile:

 ```